 So ends the section of character markers in Romans 12 that distinguish Christians from the rest of the world.
 The resounding theme, beginning in verse 14, is that we love our enemies.
 This way of living is emphatically drawn from the teaching of Jesus in explosive texts like Matthew 5:39, 44–45 and Luke 6:26–29.

 Paul continues this theme by explaining—on the contrary of avenging ourselves (v.
 19), and another way to bless those who persecute us (v.
 14), and another way to not repay evil for evil (v.
 17)—we should feed our enemy if he’s hungry and give him something to drink if he thirsts.
 He quotes Proverbs 25:21–22.

 This is radical love.
 Undoubtedly, this kind of behavior is “honorable in the sight of all” (v.
 17).
 It cuts against the grain of this world like nothing else.
 It is marvelous—and a little odd.
-What does the proverb (and Paul) mean by “burning coals” on the head of our enemies?
+What does the proverb (and Paul) mean by “heap burning coals” on the head of our enemies?
 If feeding our hungry enemy is heaping burning coals on his head is that really love?
 Or are we just thrown a curveball exception?

 What Are the Burning Coals?

 Paul cites the same idea earlier in his letter to the Romans.
 By refusing to repent in the face of God’s kindness, people store up wrath for themselves (Romans 2:4–5).
 Impenitence in the world of grace piles up the judgment that waits ahead.
-The “burning coals” is the condemning end that our enemy experiences by means of our good.
+The “burning coals” is the condemning end that our enemy will experience by means of our doing him good.

-The second possible reading is to understand the “burning coals” as bringing shame on our enemy that leads to their repentance.
+The second possible reading understands the “burning coals” as bringing shame on our enemy that leads to their repentance.
 This reading fits better with the context of love.
 The point is that our radical love becomes burning coals of shame on our enemy that leads to their salvation (Old Testament in the New, p.
 681).